x-vin/covidcures/docs/src/homeopathic.md

 [Dr. Khadar Vali][16]

 ### Objective:
-Prophylactic treatment, curative treatment for infection, post-infection treatment for long Covid, treatment to prevent post-vaccine symptoms
+Prophylactic treatment, curative treatment for infection, post-infection treatment for long Covid, treatment to prevent post-vaccine symptoms.

 ### System:
-Homeopathy
+Homeopathy.

 ### Can be used alongside other allopathic treatments:
 It is best not to adopt a homeopathy treatment protocol while following an allopathic protocol, except in the case of allopathic medications for chronic illnesses like diabetes or hypertension However it may be acceptable to switch to a homeopathic protocol from an allopathic treatment protocol, should a patient wish to do so.